Your prospects are engineers and your Squarespace site loses them in eight seconds

 Exactly what you get

 You get a website that earns credibility with engineers: fast loads, first-class docs and datasheets, interactive demos they can explore, and a CMS marketing can run without an engineer.
 It's the technical first impression your product deserves.
-It connects to your custom CRM for technical lead capture and your business intelligence dashboards for conversion analytics, and it can share a design system with your WordPress development or custom software so the brand stays consistent everywhere.
+It connects to your custom CRM for technical lead capture and your business intelligence (BI) dashboards for conversion analytics, and it can share a design system with your WordPress development or custom software so the brand stays consistent everywhere.

 How to choose a developer in Sunnyvale